What is Kanban? The Complete Guide to Principles, Practices, and Implementation

 Kanban beyond Software & IT

-You can also sign up for upcoming webinars on Kanban – or look at some great previous webinars conducted by thought-leaders such as David Anderson and several other thought leaders!
+You can also sign up for our upcoming webinars on Kanban – or look at some great previous webinars conducted by thought-leaders such as David Anderson and several other thought leaders!

-If you want to explore SwiftKanban, you can check out our rich set of features or if you’re looking for a free Kanban board signup for SwiftKanban Here!
-If you have any immediate questions, ask one of our Sales reps at [email protected]
+You can check out our rich set of features or if you’re looking for a free Kanban board signup for SwiftKanban Here!

 Who created the Kanban Method?